TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/GuidelinesIntegrators/Extensions/Index.rst

 Security-related core extensions
 """"""""""""""""""""""""""""""""

-Besides the "Reports" module described above, the following two system extensions increase the level of security of a TYPO3 CMS instance:
+Besides the "Reports" module described above, the two system extensions "rsaauth" and "saltedpasswords" increase the level of security of a TYPO3 CMS instance.
+Both extensions are automatically activated for new installations.
-"rsaauth" and "saltedpasswords", which became part of the TYPO3 core in TYPO3 CMS version 4.3.0.
-Both extensions are automatically activated (if possible) for new installations since TYPO3 4.6.0.
-It is recommended to manually enable these extensions if you upgrade from older versions to 4.3.0 or newer.

 "RSA authentication" (rsaauth) adds encrypted authentication for frontend and backend logins to TYPO3 CMS.
 This is a more secure solution